samoylenkodmitry/s-a--m.github.io/_posts/2023-07-14-leetcode_daily.md

 #### Intuition

 Let's brute-force optimal interval of jobs `jobInd..j` for every day using Depth-First Search.
-Result will onle depend on the starting `jobInd` and the current `day`, so can be cached.
+The result will only depend on the starting `jobInd` and the current `day`, so can be cached.

 #### Approach